2035 FIFA Women's World Cup

 The 2035 FIFA Women's World Cup is scheduled to be the 12th edition of the FIFA Women's World Cup, the quadrennial international women's football championship contested by the national teams that represent the member associations of FIFA.
-The tournament will be hosted by England, Northern Ireland, Scotland and Wales, and will be the second tournament to feature 48 national teams.
+The tournament will be hosted by England, Northern Ireland, Scotland and Wales, as they are the sole bidders.
+This will be the second tournament to feature 48 national teams.

-The tournament marks the first time that England, Northern Ireland, Scotland and Wales hosts the FIFA Women's World Cup, and will also be the fourth in Europe after Sweden in 1995, Germany in 2011, and France in 2019.
+The tournament will be the first time England, Northern Ireland, Scotland, and Wales host the FIFA Women's World Cup, as well as the fourth FIFA Women's World Cup in Europe after Sweden in 1995, Germany in 2011, and France in 2019.
 England will also become the eighth country to host both the men's and women's World Cup, having hosted the former in 1966.
-It is also set to be the first FIFA tournament to be held in Northern Ireland and Wales, and the second to be held in Scotland since 1989.
+It is also the first FIFA tournament to be held in Northern Ireland and Wales, and the second to be held in Scotland since 1989.

 Host selection

-The host nation for the 2031 Women's World Cup is scheduled to be officially decided by the 76th FIFA Congress on 30 April 2026 in Vancouver, two years after the host selection for the 2027 edition.
+The host nation for the 2031 Women's World Cup is scheduled to be officially decided by the tenth extraordinary FIFA Congress on 23 November 2026 in Zurich, two years after the host selection for the 2027 edition.
 On 5 March 2025 the FIFA Council approved the bid regulations which restricted bids to UEFA and CAF members.